What a doctor may initially recommend for spinal stenosis treatment

 - Lifestyle changes, like losing weight or quitting smoking

 Although alternative spinal stenosis treatment methods are outside the medical mainstream, many patients have been able to find meaningful relief from these treatments.
-Some methods are even starting to gain acceptance from physicians looking to take a more holistic approach to pain management.
-Alternative treatments can include massage, acupuncture, chiropractic adjustments, meditation and yoga, among others.
+Some methods are even starting to gain acceptance from doctors looking to take a more holistic approach to pain management.
+Alternative treatments can include massage, acupuncture, chiropractic adjustments, meditation, Pilates or yoga.
 As always, keep your doctor informed of any alternative therapy you decide to undergo.